 Teachers are encouraged to take on curriculum leadership roles across the school and there are organisational structures, processes and resources in place that reflect this expectation.
 Teachers nominate to take on curriculum leadership roles in each of the seven learning areas.
 The nature of this role includes the promotion of the learning area, the purchase and management of resources and profiling of student outcomes, cross school moderation and provision of professional development in identified areas.
 Team leader roles within each of the junior, middle and senior phase levels have been established to enhance the collaborative process already in place.
 The role of team leaders includes the dissemination of information, the facilitation of moderation meetings and the mentoring of new staff.

-Within its staffing allocation, the school has a number of specialist positions including Physical Education, Performing Arts, Music, Science, History and support for Students At Educational Risk.
+Within its staffing allocation, the school has a number of specialist positions including Physical Education, Performing Arts, Music, Media Arts, Science, History and support for Students At Educational Risk.
 Resources are committed to supporting key curriculum coordinator roles for Literacy and Numeracy.
 These roles provide support in profiling student learning and supporting teachers in extending their confidence and teaching methods, knowledge and understandings.

 Non teaching roles include a full time Business Manager, School Officers, Library Officer, Education Assistants and Special Needs Education Assistants, a Gardener/Handyman and Cleaners.